ellipsis-ai/standup/actions/FAQ/response.md

 Just ignore the questions or reply `...stop`.
 Ellipsis will leave you out of the status report (although you might get called a slacker).

 **How do I change my answers?**
-Type `/dm @ellipsis standup checkin`.
+Type `/dm @ellipsis simple standup checkin`.
 You can change your answers as many times as necessary before the status report is sent.

 **How do I add a new participant @some_new_user to the stand up?**
 In your standup channel, type `/invite @some_new_user`